-Parabola is an online magazine published by the School of Mathematics and Statistics, UNSW Australia, with editorial support from the Australian Mathematics Trust (AMT).
+Parabola is an online magazine (ISSN 1446-9723) published by the School of Mathematics and Statistics, UNSW Sydney, with editorial support from the Australian Mathematics Trust (AMT).
 AMT is a not-for-profit organisation that administers mathematical enrichment activities for Australian and international students and publishes materials on mathematical enrichment.
 Its trustee is the University of Canberra and its Board comprises representation from the Australian Association of Mathematics Teachers, as well as representatives from academia and the corporate sector.
 For a brief history of Parabola, see our History page.

 Our web presence began in 2009 with the Parabola Online Project, initiated by a grant from the U-Committee of UNSW.
 In 2014 the redesigned website was launched.